provenance-io/provenance/x/exchange/spec/04_events.md

 | external_id   | The external id of the order that was just cancelled.       |

 ## EventOrderFilled

 When an order is filled in full, an `EventOrderFilled` is emitted.

-This event indicates that an order has been completed and deleted.
+This event indicates that an order has been settled, cleared, and deleted.

 Event Type: `provenance.exchange.v1.EventOrderFilled`